-Born in Czechoslovakia but living in Sweden since a number of years now, Josef is also the founding father of the Nordic Harp Meeting: In 2008, after having just been to a harp gathering in Prague, he felt the need to bring together those in Fennoscandia who play harp, kantele, lyre and other weird nearly-forgotten instruments at one place to teach tunes to each other and exchange ideas, and he realized this idea by organising the first Nordic Harp Meeting in Lund.
-He has been involved in almost every subsequent edition (except the one in Estonia in 2017) and he is also maintaining this website.
+Born in the far north of Czechoslovakia and living in Sweden since a number of years now, Josef is also the founding father of the Nordic Harp Meeting: In 2008, after having just been to a harp gathering in Prague, he felt the need to bring together those in Fennoscandia who play harp, kantele, lyre and other weird nearly-forgotten instruments at one place to teach tunes to each other and exchange ideas, and he realised this idea by organising the first Nordic Harp Meeting in Lund.
+He has been involved in almost every subsequent edition (except 2017 and 2023) and he is also maintaining this website.

 For the virtual Nordic Harp Meeting 2020, Josef has made some simple harp arrangements of several Scandinavian tunes (Click here for download).